Orlando, Florida with Eola Lake in the foreground and the city buildings reflecting in the background at sunset.

 If you are following this route, you will leave Dallas on I-45, heading south towards Houston.
 While including Houston on this road trip is definitely an option, we recommend taking Texas Highway 150 East through New Waverly and then Cleveland.

-Continue heading south east on Texas Highway 105 towards Beaumont.
+Continue heading southeast on Texas Highway 105 towards Beaumont.
 At just under 5 hours from Dallas, this city on the Texas-Louisiana border is a great option for a longer break.

 Once you have passed through Beaumont, the route is incredibly simple.
 Follow I-10 east through Lafayette, Baton Route and on to New Orleans.